srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 -----

 Obtain and configure the ``values.yaml`` file like described above.
-PTP sync needs to be established on RU and DU, and the Kubernetes worker node needs to be configured before the deployment.
+PTP sync needs to be established on RU and DU server, and the Kubernetes worker node needs to be configured before the deployment.
 Furthermore, the 5G core must be up and running.

 Deploy the srsRAN Project with the following commands:

 .. code-block:: bash

-   helm install srsran-project srsran/srsran-cu-du --values=values.yaml -n srsran --create-namespace
+   helm install srsran-project srsran/srsran-cu-du -f values.yaml -n srsran --create-namespace

 You should see the following output: